jruby/jruby-rack/README.txt

   RAILS_ENV=production jruby -S rake db:migrate

-Edit this file: config/environment.rb and add the last four lines listed below:

-  # Bootstrap the Rails environment, frameworks, and default configuration
-  require File.join(File.dirname(__FILE__), 'boot')

-  if RUBY_PLATFORM =~ /java/
-    require 'rubygems'
-    RAILS_CONNECTION_ADAPTERS = %w(jdbc)
-  end

-This will make sure that Rails will be able to find the ActiveRecord JDBC connection adaptors.

-Edit this file: config/warble.rb and add the following line after these comments:
+Edit this file: config/warble.rb and add the following line after these
+comments:

   # Additional files/directories to include, above those in config.dirs
   # config.includes = FileList["db"]
   config.includes = FileList["db/production_h2*"]

 This will tell Warble to include the just initialized production H2 database in the WAR.

-Continue editing config/warble.rb and add the following line after these comments:
+Continue editing config/warble.rb and add the following line after these
+comments:

   # Additional Java .jar files to include.
 Note that if .jar files are placed
   # in lib (and not otherwise excluded) then they need not be mentioned here